 The best concussion protocols involve a variety of teammates, coaches, and care providers.
 There should be a trained healthcare provider familiar with concussion care that acts as the point person in charge of the concussion care team.
 An athletic trainer should also be available to conduct sideline evaluations and they are responsible for removing the athlete from participation, if necessary.
 In a school setting, nurses and teachers should monitor the student’s symptoms and make academic adjustments if necessary.

 Outside of the organization, brain centers like NeuraPerformance Brain Center - A Plasticity® Company in Denver can provide expert knowledge and advanced technology, like Dynavision and Gyrostim to help aid in concussion recovery.

 It’s important for everyone involved in organizations where there is a risk of concussion to understand the signs and symptoms of concussions.
 From teammates to parents to coaches to outside supports like NeuraPerformance Brain Center, we’re all responsible for helping build a safer sports environment!

 Symptoms of concussions generally fall into the following four categories:

 If you or someone you know has experienced an injury that may be a concussion, watch out for these signs of concussions and notify a health care professional immediately.
 The best practice when it comes to concussion treatment is quick diagnosis and concussion treatment before the symptoms get worse.

 We love sports and we fully believe that participating in high-school athletics builds life-long skills.
 People who play competitive sports learn confidence, leadership, and improved fitness.
-For many teens, participating in athletics means less missed school days and a higher GPA.
+For many teens, participating in athletics means fewer missed school days and a higher GPA.
 Sports also give students positive mentors and social relationships.